Why packaging needs to be your most effective communication

 An Explorer packaging audit of all CPG products revealed that on average there are 28 words on the front panel of a package!
 On the average shopping trip, only 10 words are read and this includes signs in-store.
 So do the math, people aren’t reading your package!
 The one caveat I would make to this is certain categories where there is strong information seeking such as buying medication where you are reading to see what symptoms the product will address.
 Think about the last time you did that and how different it was from when you were picking up milk.

 I am often asked about regulatory or mandatory elements on a package.
 The advice is to make them as recessive as possible and focus design on the primary elements.
-What it ultimately comes down to is making some tough choices around what the design elements that are the priority.
+What it ultimately comes down to is making some tough choices around which design elements should be priorotized.

 In our packaging research, we will typically eye track the front panel of packaging and breakdown which elements are viewed.
 We have norms around what percent of people are viewing the brand, sub brand, picture, size etc. on your package.
 Understanding how your package is visually processed can help prioritize what should stay or go.